- by David Neubert - updated on 5/30/2014

-One of the most practical ways we can all begin conserving energy and doing our part to preserve the environment is by upgrading to energy-efficient light bulbs.
-With all the new lighting options currently available, it's important to understand which characteristics should be considered when purchasing CFL and LED bulbs for the home.
+One of the most practical ways we can all begin conserving energy and doing our part to preserve the environment is by upgrading to energy-efficient light bulb types.
+With all the new lighting options currently available, it's important to understand which characteristics should be considered when purchasing CFL and LED light bulbs for the home.
 Below is a room-by-room breakdown of the recommended lighting for each unique space in a typical house.

-The major elements to consider are: fixture type (eye level, recessed, chandelier, etc.), light bulb shape (A-shape, PAR, Spiral, etc.), and color temperature (soft or warm white, cool or bright white, and daylight – measured in Kelvin degrees – the higher the number, the more closely it resembles daylight, or 6500K).
+The major elements to consider are: fixture type (eye level, recessed, chandelier, etc.), light bulb shape (A-shape, PAR, Spiral, etc.), and the right color temperature (soft or warm white, cool or bright white, and daylight – measured in Kelvin degrees – the higher the number, the more closely it resembles daylight, or 6500K).

 CHILD'S ROOM – Avoid dramatic lighting, because it can be too moody, and shadows can scare little kids.
 Evenly-spaced lighting is best, with a soft-white color temperature of 2700K.
 Spiral CFLs or A-shaped, omni-directional LEDs are recommended.